 Why Chiropractic Works

-Chiropractic treatment and rehabilitation, especially by a sports chiropractor, is recommended for volleyball injuries because it addresses acute and chronic injuries to all areas of the body.
-Chiropractic treats the entire musculoskeletal system.
-Proper joint alignment from chiropractic adjustments in the spine and throughout the body maintains the biomechanic integrity.
+Chiropractic treatment and rehabilitation are recommended for volleyball injuries because it addresses acute and chronic injuries to all body areas and treats the entire musculoskeletal system.
+Proper joint alignment from chiropractic adjustments in the spine and throughout the body maintains biomechanic integrity.
 This reduces high-impact forces in the joints.
-Soft tissue treatments like instrument-assisted soft tissue mobilization can help resolve injuries by providing the tissues with more blood flow into the affected area allowing for faster healing.
-Most volleyball injuries result from overuse to the joints and muscles, resulting in repetitive strain.
+Soft tissue treatments like instrument-assisted soft tissue mobilization can help resolve injuries by providing the tissues with more blood flow into the affected area, allowing faster healing.
+Most volleyball injuries result from overuse of the joints and muscles, resulting in repetitive strain.
 In volleyball, repetitive/overuse injuries are common in the knees, ankles, and shoulders.
 This comes from all the jumping, serving, and spiking.

 Body Soreness Is Reduced/Alleviated